Trust img

 Diagnosing Klinefelter syndrome usually involves a combination of clinical understanding and specific tests.

-Clinical assessment
+Clinical Assessment

 Before prescribing any test, a thorough consultation helps the doctor analyse the growth patterns and symptoms such as low energy, reduced body hair, or small testes.
 In adults, infertility is also one of the reasons this condition is suspected.

-Karyotype test (confirmatory test)
+Karyotype Test (confirmatory test)

 This is the most important step.
 A blood sample is taken to analyse chromosomes.
 It clearly shows the presence of an extra X chromosome (XXY), which confirms the diagnosis.

-Hormone testing
+Hormone Testing:

 Blood tests are done to check testosterone and other hormone levels.
-Typically, testosterone therapyis lower than normal, while LH and FSH levels may be higher.
+Typically, testosterone is lower than normal, while LH and FSH levels may be higher.
 This helps assess how well the testes are functioning.

-Semen analysis
+Semen Analysis

 In men facing fertility issues, semen analysis is advised.
 It often shows very low sperm count or no sperm, which may lead doctors to recommend further genetic testing.

-Prenatal diagnosis
+Prenatal Diagnosis:

 In some cases, Klinefelter syndrome can be detected before birth through tests like amniocentesis or chorionic villus sampling, especially if genetic screening is already being done.